 The only exception to this is when you are about to switch off the machine.
 You should not do this while the sanding plate is still touching the surface as it could negatively impact the finish of your sanding.

-Can you refinish hardwood floors with an orbital sander?
+Can you refinish hardwood floors?

 You should use a random orbital sander to refinish your floors to the optimal standard.
 They are slow to work but are unlikely to cause any damage to the grain of the floor.